In this blog, we’ll discuss how much old hard drives are worth.

 No matter which way you go, recycle for resale or full destruction of the hard drive it’s important to remember where in the life cycle you want to place yourself.

 Are you a data center that consumes copious numbers of hard drives each year?
 Or are you a smaller hybrid facility that wants to ensure absolute data security?
-No matter your position, a recycle program is available; either turnkey or self-ship.

-What you’re looking for is an ITAD firm
+What You’re Looking for is an ITAD Firm

 - Value your leftover data center IT assets and turn them back into working capital.

 - On-site Decommissioning services by an industry-leading organization

 - Custom electronic recycling and E-waste services with R2 tractability

 - Data center migration to the cloud made easy or a new center with no downtime.

 Ask yourself this question: do I trust my data and any residual value for base metals or resale to the local guy who lacks a track record of success, or do I go with a firm with over 25 years of longevity?